BiocomputeLab/paraSBOLv/README.md

 ## Dependancies

 `paraSBOLv` does not require any other dependancies when installed.
-However, internally it does make use of the wonderful [`svgpath2mpl`](https://github.com/nvictus/svgpath2mpl) library to handle the generation of [`matplotlib`](https://matplotlib.org) compatible paths from an SVG path string.
+However, internally it does make use of the [`svgpath2mpl`](https://github.com/nvictus/svgpath2mpl) library to handle the generation of [`matplotlib`](https://matplotlib.org) compatible paths from an SVG path string.
 Do check this out if you'd like to know more about using SVG with [`matplotlib`](https://matplotlib.org).

 ## Support